 - Bus ride from Strasbourg to Vienna: I took an overnight bus from Strasbourg to Vienna.
 Even though it was not that bad for others, I am a light sleeper.
 I could not sleep properly and we kept stopping every two hours for bathroom breaks.
 Also my legs were swollen the next day and I remembered why my parents don’t let me take long bus journeys in India.

 - Going almost broke in Prague: Having no credit/debit cards is really a pain in the ass.
 Many hotels usually use them as a guarantee and I had to give money as a guarantee in some places.
 But in Prague, I kind of miscalculated the amount of money I had left.
 Prague was my second last stop and I was flying out from Frankfurt.
 Since I had no cards on me, my brother in law transferred money couple of times before Prague.
 I thought I had enough but then I realised that after paying the hotel bill, I would just have some money to buy food on my last day in Europe.
 I did not have a contingency fund and my brother in law did a last minute transfer so that I would have some money just in case.
-I did have use for that money though.
+I did have a use for that money though.
 Anyway I scared my mom really bad at this point and she has already told me that she is not letting me go solo again.